How to plant tomatoes without greenhouse or hothouse?

 Taking care of seedlings are easy.
 After sowing immediately cover them with a film and place it into the heat.
 Successful germination will be when seeds are 1,5-2 long.
 When they reach that length, put them in bright light.
 You need to protect them from drafts and direct sunlight.

-Watering – use only warm and soft water -preferably rain water.
+Watering – use only warm and soft water -preferably rainwater.

-When tomato seed have deployed two leaves, replant them into individual pots.
+When tomato seed has deployed two leaves, replant them into individual pots.
 This needs to be done only if you sow them in a large box or pot.
 When you have done transplanting, feed them with fertilizer.
 They will get stronger and stronger.
 It also stimulates the immune system.

 2 weeks before transplanting them into open ground, you need to harden seedlings.
 Bring them to the balcony or veranda once per day.
 At the first day for 1 hour, next day for 2 and so on.
 Then put them outside for all day if the weather is good.
 If you will do it right, you will see that plants are getting bright green.